NickSwainston/pulsar_spectra/docs/catalogue.rst

 This is done by classifying the papers as either "Single-epoch", "Several-epoch" or "Multi-epoch".

 1. **Single-epoch**: If the paper only reports flux density measurements from a single observation or is unclear about the number of observations, then we assign a minimum relative uncertainty of 50\% to account for diffractive and refractive interstellar scintillation.
+We assume that all ATNF observations fall into this category.
    It should be noted that some pulsars may exhibit greater changes in flux density than this, in which case the uncertainties may still be underestimated.
 2. **Several-epoch**: If the paper reports flux density measurements from several observations (\<5) over less than a year, then we assume that the refractive scintillation is partially accounted on this timescale, and we assign a minimum relative uncertainty of 30\%.
 3. **Multi-epoch**: If the paper reports flux density measurements from multiple observations (>=5) over a year or more, and the uncertainty has been calculated as the standard